COPYRIGHT (C) 1984-2008 MERRILL CONSULTANTS DALLAS TEXAS USA

 RMF III XCF Delay report may show jobs in a 100% XCF Delay when in

-fact they do no XCF signalling.
+fact they do no XCF signaling.
 RMF III in its display uses the

 home asid at the time an XCF signal was sent as passed from XCF in